-Learning about absorbtion, disolving and Water stratification is the main focal points of this experiment.
+Learning about absorption, dissolving and Water stratification is the main focal point of this experiment.

-When the water is first poured on the skittles you will see the skittle absorb some of the water and start disolving (the color coating disloves first and then the whole skittle eventually), which will start the water stratification (colors moving in the water but not combining) and then if you keep watching you will see the skittles fully dissolve in the water.
+When the water is first poured on the Skittles you will see the skittle absorb some of the water and start dissolving (the color coating dissolves first and then the whole skittle eventually), which will start the water stratification (colors moving in the water but not combining) and then if you keep watching you will see the skittles fully dissolve in the water.

 What is water stratification?

-Water stratification is nothing the non-mixing up of colors as the colors show different chemical properties.
+Water stratification is nothing like the non-mixing up of colors as the colors show different chemical properties.